N-acetylglucosamine kinase

-Thus, the two substrates of this enzyme are ATP and N-acetyl-D-glucosamine, whereas its two products are ADP and N-acetyl-D-glucosamine 6-phosphate.
+The enzyme characterised from the bacteria, Streptococcus pyogenes and Escherichia coli, converts N-acetylglucosamine to N-acetylglucosamine 6-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The enzyme has also been found in hog spleen.
+Its structure in Thermotoga maritima has been determined.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:N-acetyl-D-glucosamine 6-phosphotransferase.
 Other names in common use include acetylglucosamine kinase (phosphorylating), ATP:2-acetylamino-2-deoxy-D-glucose 6-phosphotransferase, 2-acetylamino-2-deoxy-D-glucose kinase, and acetylaminodeoxyglucokinase.
-This enzyme participates in glutamate metabolism and aminosugars metabolism.